Kurt Holobaugh

-Kurt Holobaugh (born September 8, 1986) is an American professional mixed martial artist (MMA) who formerly competed in the Featherweight division of the Ultimate Fighting Championship.
+Kurt Holobaugh (born September 8, 1986) is an American professional mixed martial artist (MMA) who competed in the Lightweight division in the Ultimate Fighting Championship (UFC).

 Mixed martial arts

 Early career

-Holobaugh made his professional MMA debut in March 2011.
+Holobaugh compiled an amateur record of 3-0 before making his professional MMA debut in March 2011.
 Over the next year-and-a-half, he amassed an undefeated record of 9 wins and no losses, with all but one of his wins coming by stoppage before the final bell.

-Strikeforce
+Strikeforce and Ultimate Fighting Championship

 In 2013, Holobaugh joined the Strikeforce organization.
 He made his debut against Pat Healy at Strikeforce: Marquardt vs. Saffiedine on January 12, 2013.
 He lost the fight via unanimous decision.

-Ultimate Fighting Championship

 Following the Strikeforce event, the organization was folded and merged with the Ultimate Fighting Championship.
 Holobaugh's contract was honored and he made his UFC debut against Steven Siler at UFC 159 on April 27, 2013.
 He lost the fight by unanimous decision and was subsequently released by the promotion.

 Post UFC career

 After his UFC release, Holobaugh fought for various independent MMA promotions.
-He found the most success in Titan Fighting Championships, where he held both the Featherweight Championship and Interim Lightweight Championship.
+He found the most success in Titan Fighting Championships, where he compiled a record of 5-1 within the promotion, and held both the Featherweight Championship and Interim Lightweight Championship.

-Ultimate Fighting Championship return

-Following an impressive bout on Dana White's Contender Series 1, Holobaugh was brought back to the UFC.
+Second UFC stint

+Holobaugh would then be invited to compete in the main event of the inaugural edition of Dana White's Contender Series, facing Bellator veteran Matt Bessette.
+Holobaugh won the fight via knockout in round one, securing a UFC contract.

 He faced Raoni Barcelos at UFC Fight Night: dos Santos vs. Ivanov and lost via knockout in the third round.
 Despite the loss, the win earned Holobaugh his first Fight of the Night bonus award.

 Holobaugh next faced Shane Burgos at UFC 230 on November 3, 2018.
-He lost the fight via submission in the third round.
+He lost the fight via submission in the first round.

 Holobaugh faced Thiago Moisés on May 11, 2019 UFC 237.
 He lost the fight by unanimous decision.

 Holobaugh was released by the UFC in December 2019.